cloudbase/garm/doc/providers.md

 [[provider]]
   # An arbitrary string describing this provider.
   name = "lxd_local"
   # Provider type.
-Garm is designed to allow creating providers which are used to spin
+GARM is designed to allow creating providers which are used to spin
   # up compute resources, which in turn will run the github runner software.
   # Currently, LXD is the only supprted provider, but more will be written in the future.
   provider_type = "lxd"